GerHobbelt/pylene/doc/source/core/algorithm/foreach.rst

 .. cpp:namespace:: mln

-.. cpp:function:: void for_each(InputImage in, UnaryFunction f)
+.. cpp:function:: void for_each(InputImage in, std::UnaryFunction f)

     Applies the function `f` to every value of `in`.
 It can be used for in-place transformation.